FRANCESC

 My name is Francesc Puig-Castellví and I am a postdoctoral researcher at European Genomic Institute for Diabetes in Lille, France.
 My long-term research is focused on deciphering how microbiomes respond to perturbations of any kind.

-To do so, I collect omics data representative of these microbiomes and I analyze them with chemometrics (the science of extracting information from chemical systems by data-driven means).
-Aiming to obtain the maximum relevant information from the data, l also develop my own data analysis tools and workflows.
+To do so, I collect omics data representative of these microbiomes and I analyze them with computational methods and techniques to analyze and interpret these omics data.
+Aiming to obtain the maximum relevant information from the data, I also develop my own data analysis tools and workflows.
 I am particularly interested in the development of methods for the analysis of metabolomics data, and of methods capable to combine and integrate data from different sources (multi-omics data analysis).

 My CV